ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo iptables -L -n`

-`sudo iptables -I INPUT -p tcp --dport 80 -j ACCEPT` - this is also covered in ufw rules
+`sudo iptables -I INPUT -p tcp --dport 80 -j ACCEPT` - this is also covered in UFW rules

-The ufw rule is added with `sudo ufw allow from 192.168.254.0/24 to any port 22 proto tcp`
+The UFW rule is added with `sudo ufw allow from 192.168.254.0/24 to any port 22 proto tcp`

 UFW is then refreshed with `sudo ufw disable && sudo ufw enable`